 The UCSF Fresno Emergency Medicine residency program is a four-year ACGME-accredited program.
 The program matches ten PGY-1 residents each year.

 The UCSF Fresno Emergency Medicine residency program participates in the National Resident Matching Program (NRMP).
-All applications are handled through the Electronic Residency Application Service (ERAS) sponsored by the Association of American Medical Colleges.
+All applications will be handled through the ResidencyCAS system.

 In selection, emphasis is on academic accomplishments, conscientiousness, emotional maturity, demonstrated clinical performance, and dedication to the field of emergency medicine.

-Minimum Employment Requirements
+Minimum Employment Requirement

 To be eligible for a residency/fellowship appointment with UCSF Fresno, all current or expected trainees must possess one of the following for the duration of their anticipated years of training: